bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-7,-SLES-12-and-Ubuntu-16.04.md

 		sudo update-alternatives --config g++

 4. Clone the latest MongoDB 3.0 branch from our GitHub repo, which includes the changes for big-endian platforms.

+		cd /<source_root>/
         git clone https://github.com/linux-on-ibm-z/mongo mongo
         cd mongo
         git checkout v3.0-s390

 5. In order to use the V8 APIs in libv8.so, MongoDB requires the corresponding V8 headers.
 If you did not install the V8 header files in a system location (e.g. /usr/include/ or /usr/local/include/), copy them from the v8z/include directory into mongo/src/.

+		cd /<source_root>/
         cp v8z/include/*.h mongo/src/

 6. In the mongo/ directory, execute the following command to build MongoDB:

+		cd /<source_root>/mongo
         sudo scons --opt --use-system-v8 --allocator=system all

 ## Building MongoDB tools

 1. In version 3.0, tools such as mongodump, mongoexport, mongoimport and mongorestore have been rewritten in Go and moved to a different GitHub repository.
 Clone the source code and check out release 3.0.4:

+		cd /<source_root>/
         git clone https://github.com/mongodb/mongo-tools
         cd mongo-tools
         git checkout r3.0.4

-2. Install gccgo according to the instructions in [[Building gccgo]].
+2. Install gccgo according to the instructions in [[Building gccgo]].( For RHEL 7.1 and SLES 12 )

+	For Ubuntu 16.04:

+		sudo apt-get install gccgo golang

-3. Make sure the gccgo executables are in your search path:
+3. Make sure the gccgo executables are in your search path:( For RHEL 7.1 and SLES 12 )

         export PATH=/opt/gccgo/bin:$PATH
         export LD_LIBRARY_PATH=/opt/gccgo/lib64:$LD_LIBRARY_PATH

-4. Edit the script mongo-tools/build.sh to insert a gccgo flag into the `go build` command on line 22:
+4. Edit the script mongo-tools/build.sh to insert a gccgo flag into the `go build` command on line 22:( For RHEL 7.1 and SLES 12 )

     <pre>
 go build -o "bin/$i" <b><i>-gccgoflags '-static-libgo'</i></b> -ldflags ...